Coronavirus updates: Death toll tops 1,000 in China

 Thailand bars cruise passengers from disembarking

-Thailand on Tuesday barred passengers from Holland America's cruise ship MS Westerdam from disembarking, the latest country to turn it away amid fears of the coronavirus despite no confirmed infections aboard.
+Thailand on Tuesday barred passengers from Holland America's cruise ship MS Westerdam from disembarking, the latest country to turn it away amid fears of the coronavirus despite no confirmed infections on board.

 It has already been turned away by Japan and the Philippines.